BlueLogicLabs/planet-docs/docs/terms/privacy.md

 ## General technical organizational measures

-BlueLogic, LLC has taken a variety of security measures to protect personal information to an appropriate extent and adequately.
-All information held by BlueLogic, LLC is protected by physical, technical, and procedural measures that limit access to the information to specifically authorised persons in accordance with this Privacy Policy.
+BlueLogic LLC has taken a variety of security measures to protect personal information to an appropriate extent and adequately.
+All information held by BlueLogic LLC is protected by physical, technical, and procedural measures that limit access to the information to specifically authorised persons in accordance with this Privacy Policy.

-The BlueLogic, LLC Platform is behind a software firewall to prevent access from other networks connected to the Internet.
+The BlueLogic LLC Platform is behind a software firewall to prevent access from other networks connected to the Internet.
 In addition, only employees who need the information to perform a specific job are granted access to personally identifiable information.
 These employees are trained in security and privacy practices and treat your information confidentially.

 ## Secure transfer of your data.